Course Catalog 2024-2025

 ARH 390 Seminar: Art History Capstone (4 Credits)

-The capstone provides students with an opportunity to reflect on their path through the major, to develop projects that grow out of and synthesize their previous coursework.
+The capstone provides students with an opportunity to reflect on their path through the major and to develop projects that grow out of and synthesize their previous coursework.
 It enables students to have an overview of things achieved and to showcase their competence in an area of focus in planning for their futures.
-The class is designed to support the challenge of conceptualizing and developing individual projects: weekly class meetings will provide scaffolding for student progress.
+The class is designed to support the challenge of conceptualizing and developing individual projects.
 In the collaborative workshop space of the class, students share their projects in stages, which are discussed and edited by their peers.
-Prerequisites: ARH 110, ARH 190 and at least two 200-leve ARH courses.
+Prerequisites: ARH 110, ARH 190 and at least two 200-level ARH courses.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {A}{H}

 Spring